 Dave Eggers’s new short story, The Museum of Rain is a testament to family, a ballad to leisurely walking in nature, and a reflection on the origin of ideas.
 Its protagonist, Oisín Mahoney, is an American Army vet in his 70s who is asked to lead a group of young grand-nieces and grand-nephews on a short journey through the hills of California’s Central Coast.
 Walking toward a setting sun, their destination is a place called the Museum of Rain, which may or may not still exist, and whose origin and meaning are elusive to all.

-This summer, McSweeney’s is publishing the story as a pocket-sized hardcover with an original cover illustration by Angel Chang.
-Scribd will publish an e-book and an audiobook, narrated by the great Jeff Daniels.
+Late this summer, McSweeney’s is publishing the story as a pocket-sized hardcover with an original cover illustration by Angel Chang, as well as an e-book available in the coming weeks.
 This is a Q&A between us and Dave, who we work with, so expect a very hard-hitting series of questions.

 McSWEENEY’S: Where did this story come from?